hamedp77/noip-updater/README.md

 ### Pyinstaller (Windows)

-This method is using [Pyinstaller](https://pyinstaller.org/) which is a Python extension tha can be installed.
-This extension converts Python scripts into Microsoft Windows executable.
-You can use alternatives like [py2exe](https://github.com/py2exe/py2exe) or [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe) if you prefere a GUI.
+This method is using [Pyinstaller](https://pyinstaller.org/) which is a Python package that can be installed using pip.
+This package converts Python scripts into Microsoft Windows executable.
+You can also use alternatives like [py2exe](https://github.com/py2exe/py2exe) or [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe) if you prefere a GUI.

 To get started: